“…in the midst of this suffering and distress, God is ‘doing something new.’”

-Four ways to make prayer part of your daily routine:
+Five ways to make prayer part of your Labor Day weekend:

 - Take a few minutes, morning and evening, to give thanks to God for a restful night’s sleep.
 Seek his blessings throughout the day and thank God in the evening for all that’s taken place that day.
 Make an examination of conscience and look for areas where you can improve.

-- Pray at meals, or while driving in the car, waiting for an appointment
+- Pray at meals, or while driving in the car

 - Try praying the rosary as a family, or practice another type of devotion.